CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <hr class="full-line">

-# Publishing an App
+# Publishing an app

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-After [creating and configuring your app](/docs/getting-started) to function alongside your [App Server](/docs/building-the-app-server), you may begin the app review process.
+After [creating and configuring your app](/docs/getting-started) to function alongside your [app server](/docs/building-the-app-server), you may begin the app review process.

-Apps built on App Components are manually reviewed before they are accessible within Asana.
+Apps built on app components are manually reviewed before they are accessible within Asana.
 To ensure a smooth review process and user experience, here are some guidelines you can follow before [submitting the app for review](/docs/submit-your-app).

 <hr>

-## Publishing Checklist
+## Publishing checklist

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)